 When we pray salah we thank Allah for Abraham, the family of Abraham, for Muhammad, and the family of Muhammad.
 We are an everflowing stream of righteousness beginning with Abraham, and branching from the main stream through Ishmael.
 Our combined Books are the intended wisdom and knowledge from Allah which begins with the Torah, confirmed by the Gospels, and then the Qur’an which confirms both Books.
 The archangel Jibril (SAW) repeatedly told the Prophet the Muhammad (SAW) the Qur’an was sent down in clear Arabic.
 The difficulty lies in its interpretation.
 The pure water flowing down from the high mountaintops is revelation which is never revealed in one literal layer.
 It is a multitude of layers — of hidden meanings with allegory and metaphor.
 Because there is a repulsion of Christianity and the Bible among Muslims very few have ever attempted to objectively study the Bible, and much less attempt to understand how the Qur’an confirms what came before it.
 It is a crooked path Muslims walk when they don’t revere Allah’s sacred Word in all of His Books.
 The Qur’an was never meant to be read literally, but in the modern world that is the most common interpretation.

 The Qur’an emphasizes seeking knowledge and using reason, but it is much easier to reject the Bible and Christianity thereby constantly battling and refuting Christians along the way.
-The pious ones of Christianity and Judaism are intended by Allah to be our brothers and sisters walking with the pious ones of Islam on the straight path, but you, my brothers and sisters, don’t even allow them to walk with you.
+The pious ones of Christianity and Judaism are intended by Allah to be our brothers and sisters walking with the pious ones of Islam on the straight path, so please try my brothers and sisters to perceive Jews and Christians as created by Allah for His True Purpose as well.

 little water droplet